groupby/elements-view/packages/web-components/@sfx/base/README.md

 This class extends [LitElement](https://lit-element.polymer-project.org/) and is the class that all components will extend.
 Any shared functionality should be contained within this class.

-#### Dispatching Events
+### Dispatching events

-This class contains a generic dispatch event function, `dispatchSfxEvent`.
-The `dispatchSfxEvent` function constructs a CustomEvent with properties that are common across the SF-X components.
+This class contains a generic event dispatch function, `dispatchSfxEvent`.
+The `dispatchSfxEvent` function constructs a CustomEvent with payload properties that are common across the SF-X components.
 This function can be used across all components that extend Base to dispatch events.

-#### Rendering the Light DOM
+### Rendering the light DOM

-All components that extend this component, will be rendered in the Light DOM.
+All components that extend `Base`, will render in the Light DOM.

 ## Testing